 Celebrated Individuality: Multigrade classrooms are less homogenous than single-grade classrooms, therefore differences are the norm and more easily accepted -celebrated even.
 Children who are academically advanced or lagging in any particular subject area can easily take part in higher or lower level skills, showcasing their strengths and working on their challenges, all while still maintaining interactions with their peers.

 Re-Teaching & Pre-Teaching: Students are continuously exposed to re-teaching, as they listen in on, and benefit from, lessons being given to younger students.
 This review of the basics reinforces and clarifies a child’s understanding, even when they may be working at a more advanced level.
 Students are also exposed to pre-teaching (“eavesdropping” on teacher’s lessons and discussions with older students).
-This both prepares and stimulates the younger child’s thinking.
 It both prepares and stimulates the younger child’s thinking and reduces pressures associated with moving onto higher grades.